A glossary of terms related to female convicts is provided here.

 Dysentery: An illness characterised by frequent, small-volume, severe diarrhoea which shows blood in the faeces along with internal cramping and painful straining to pass stools.
 Other symptoms include fever and malaise.

-Female Factory: A house of correction for female convicts used as a place of punishment, confinement and hiring or assignment.
-While in the factory, convicts were expected to work at a range of tasks.
+Female Factory: A Female Factory played an holistic role in the ongoing care of female convicts by providing housing (board and lodging), health care, taskwork, training, education and religious reflection.
+Female Factories also became houses of correction for female convicts, used as a place of punishment, confinement and hiring or assignment.
 There were five female factories in Van Diemen's Land: Hobart Town, George Town, Cascades, Launceston and Ross.

 Female Orphan School: This was the female school at the Queen's Orphan Schools.